DNSPod/dnspod-int-api-docs/source/domains.rst

     * **domain_id** OR **domain** Stand for the id and the name of the domain.You only need to and must set one of them.
     * **email** The original target email address.Don's change it.
     * **mode** {r,rw} Share mode."r" stands for "read only",and "rw" stands for "read and write".The default value is "r".
-    * **old_sub_domain** The old subsidiary domain that already shared.This parameter shouldn't be seted if you want to update the domain name.
+    * **old_sub_domain** The old subsidiary domain that already shared.This parameter shouldn't be set if you want to update the domain name.
     * **new_sub_domain** The new subsidiary domain.
 Response Code：
     * Common Response Code